KizzyKode/Library-Management-Software/readme.md

 # Library Management System

 This is a Django-based Library Management System that allows administrators to manage books, registered users, and issued books.
 It also provides a user interface for registered users to view their issued books and update their profiles.
+It also allows Guest Users to access the system.

 ## Instructions for Running the Project